Marjoel/m-credit-card/README.md

 ## How to use

-1. Set the directive on the input.
+1. Set the directive `m-credit-card` on the input.

 ```html
 <input type="text" m-credit-card />